 TURP Surgery is recommended to older men suffering from BPH (Benign prostatic hyperplasia).
 BPH is a medical condition that leads to enlargement of prostate gland.
 In this condition, patients are unable to empty their bladder completely, leading to frequent urinary infection and bleeding.
 Severe cases include; extreme slow urination, formation of stones in the bladder and kidney damage.

 This process takes about 1 hour.
 At first, some kind of spinal anesthesia is induced.
 In this condition, you do not feel any pain even when you are not forced to a subconscious state.
-Sometimes general anesthesia is also used by surgeons, depending on the mental state of their patients.We have TURP Surgery price information in 12 cities.
+Sometimes general anesthesia is also used by surgeons, depending on the mental state of their patients.Here is a list of TURP Surgery Costs in various cities of India.

 Then, a device known as electrocautery is inserted through the urethra.
 This device destroys extra tissues formed in the gland using electricity.
 The use of this device prevents the risk of cutting through soft tissues that may cause severe bleeding and may prove fatal.